jujusti/diverse-ml-task-queue/worker/README.md

   -orchestrator-user string
     	Basic Authentication username of the orchestrator API (default "u") -predict-parallelism int
-    	Number of learning task that this worker
+    	Number of learning task that this worker can execute in parallel. (default 1) -predict-timeout duration